 Memorial Sloan Kettering Cancer Center

-Dr. Orly Ardon is the Science Manager for Digital Pathology Diagnostics at Memorial Sloan Kettering Cancer Center’s Pathology Department where she is heading the digital scanning operations team.Orly joined MSK in February 2020 just in time for the pathology remote signout validation project that allowed continued pathology operations during public emergencies.
+Orly Ardon, PhD MBA serves on the faculty at the Department of Pathology and is the Director of Digital Pathology Operations at Memorial Sloan Kettering Cancer Center.Orly joined MSK in February 2020 just in time for the pathology remote signout validation project that allowed continued pathology operations during public emergencies.
 Before joining MSK, Orly was heading the development of novel computer assisted diagnostic tools and the expansion of digital pathology collaborative initiatives at ARUP Laboratories in Salt Lake City.
 Orly’s research interests include the adoption of digital pathology and improved laboratory operations, as well as the business aspects of using novel laboratory technologies.Orly has BS, MS, and Ph.D. degrees in Microbiology from the Hebrew University of Jerusalem, and postdoctoral training in cell biology and virology at the University of Utah.
 She also has an Executive MBA from the University of Utah.